How to Invest in Stocks

 - Money markets: Money markets are highly liquid investments that are designed to protect your purchasing power.
 They are considered a cash equivalent.
 There are two varieties, money market accounts and money market funds.
 There are also at least five other alternatives to money markets.

 - Real estate investment trusts (REITs): REITs are a special type of company designation that allows no taxation at the company level provided more than 90% of earnings are paid out to the shareholders as dividends.
 The assets are often invested in a variety of real estate projects and properties.

 The Importance of Research When Investing in Stocks

 When researching an investment, there are typically five documents you'll want to get your hands on so you can analyze the relative merit of a potential stock.
 These documents, which you should have no trouble finding, are:

-- The most recent annual report – While reading the annual report, you'll want to pay special attention to the letter from the Chairman, CEO, and sometimes CFO or other high-ranking officers to see how they view the business.
+- The most recent annual report: While reading the annual report, you'll want to pay special attention to the letter from the chief executive officer to see how they view the business.
 Not all annual reports are created equally.
-Generally, the best in the business is considered to be the one written by Warren Buffett at Berkshire Hathaway, which you can download from free on the holding company's corporate site.
+Generally, the best in the business is considered to be the one written by Warren Buffett at Berkshire Hathaway, which you can download for free on the holding company's corporate site.

 The Three Financial Statements Necessary for Stock Investing